shundhammer/qdirstat/doc/Contributing.md

         void setSomeValue( const SomeType & newValue );  // setter

-Use a const reference for the setter parameter and the getter return type for nontrival data types (everything beyond a pointer or an int etc.), and the type directly otherwise.
+Use a const reference for the setter parameter and the getter return type for nontrivial data types (everything beyond a pointer or an int etc.), and the type directly otherwise.
 Use your common sense.

-Use Qt types whereever possible.
+Use Qt types wherever possible.
 Do not introduce types that are also available in a Qt version.
 In particular, do not use STL or Boost types unless there is no other reasonable way.